China reports almost all new infections outside Wuhan originated abroad

 The total nationwide number of cases that originated outside China reached 60 as of the end of Friday.

-For the second day in a row, there were no new infections in Hubei outside of the provincial capital of Wuhan.
+For the second day in a row, there were no new infections in Hubei outside of the provincial capital of Wuhan, where new cases fell to the lowest level since Jan.
+25.

+Special institutions like prisons, detention centers and nursing homes in Wuhan, which have seen nearly 1,800 confirmed cases as of March 5, still have potential risks in virus control and prevention, the Communist Party’s Politics and Law Commission said on Saturday.

-That brings the total accumulated number of confirmed cases in mainland China so far to 80,651.
+The total number of confirmed cases in mainland China so far is 80,651.

 The death toll from the outbreak in mainland China was 3,070 as of the end of Friday, up by 28 from the previous day.